Inspiring students to be change agents

 Please join us Wednesday, March 18, from 5:30-8 p.m. at Berry Creek Middle School for a ListenUp! event and dinner.
 It will be an evening of food, music, art, and expression about our journey as a school community.
 Come hear what our incredible students have to share with you.

-Kate Cocchiarella is the president of the Board of Education of Eagle County Schools.
+Mary Ann Stavney is the learning and instruction specialist for Eagle County Schools.
 She can be reached at firstname.lastname@example.org.